querystream/querystream/README.md

     }
 ```

-With QueryStream, your code becomes more visually intuitive:
+With QueryStream, your code becomes more succint and visually intuitive:

 ```java
     public List<Employee> getHighPayrollManagers() {